How To Photograph People

 Photography can be split into a range of genres, one of which is people photography.
-But there are so many ways to photograph people that it's sometimes necessary to break up that genre into a series of sub-genres as follows:
+But there are so many ways to photograph people that it's sometimes necessary to break up that genre into a series of sub-genres, the most obvious being as follows:

-- Environmental Portrait: also working under direction or in collaboration with the photographer, but in such a way where the subject appears in an environment to which they seem to belong.
+However, there’s another sub-genre of people-based photography that’s worth exploring.
+It’s referred to as the Environmental Portrait.
+In this case the subject is also working under direction or in collaboration with the photographer, but in such a way where the subject appears in an environment to which they seem to belong.
+Examples of such environments include the following:

 What's in a Name

 While on one hand tagging a photo as an environmental portrait might be considered irrelevant by some, the term is part of photography's vocabulary and, as such, can help to describe the differences between one kind of photo and the next.
-And by being able to deconstruct a photo you're that much closer to producing a similar result yourself.
+It's also worth noting that, by being able to deconstruct a photo, you're that much closer to being able to construct a similar image yourself.

 Under normal circumstances, when asking a subject to turn their head away from the camera, I'd ensure there was more space on the side of the frame into which they are facing.
 You can achieve this simply by taking a step to one side which will have the effect of moving your subject away from the centre of the frame.